stolostron/multicluster-global-hub/demos/basic.md

     $ kubectl apply -f https://raw.githubusercontent.com/stolostron/hub-of-hubs/main/demos/psp.yaml --kubeconfig <a managed cluster config>
     ```

-1. Observe changes in the compliance Web consolke of `hoh` and `hub1`.
+1. Observe changes of the compliance status in the Web console of `hoh` and `hub1`.

 1. Change the remediation action in the Web console of `hoh` to `enforce`.
 Observe propagation of changes and the status.